 First of all I would like to say that I cannot stand fish people.
-At first I hoped that water would at least cover up their smell, but I was probably wrong.
+At first I hoped that water would at least cover up their smell, but I was certainly wrong.
 They are the ones who were cursed by the gods.
 They gradually grow gills, their eyes bulge out and the scales begin to sprout from their skin.
 Once the transformation is complete, they will be bound under water forever.

 Ohm was thrown into the sea ages ago.
 Or rather, a prophet named the Drowned One has let the sea fall on Ohm.
 And the inhabitants apparently were even grateful to him at that time.

 The whole region has been suffering from an abundance of gods ever since.
 Superhuman beings who call themselves at least that, but whose origin cannot be determined beyond doubt.
 The mindless sparks of the gods drift through the water as pure shreds of power and are washed by the underwater currents in all directions.
 They have no direct consciousness, but more rudimentary instincts.
 This only changes when they find someone who believes in them.
 In Ohm, faith is a very powerful weapon.
 Sometimes it can even influence the world around you.
 Gods are the best example of this.
-The most powerful among them share the waters of the nation, devour their subjects and fight for the sole rule of the empire.
+The most powerful among them share the waters of the nation, devouring their subjects and fighting for the sole rule of the empire.

 To get under the surface in the first place, a submarine is recommended.
 If this is not available, enough gods offer a blessing that lets you breathe and wander even in the dark deep sea.
 Of course always for a price, although most of them are already grateful for your attention alone.